telerik/xamarin-forms-docs/controls/gauge/features/gauge-axis.md

 # Gauge Axis

 The axis is a gauge element that is used to control everything related to the display of the axis.
-This includes ticks, labels, appearance and axisrange.
+This includes ticks, labels, appearance and axis range.

 ## Namespaces